Cornered ECB faces high expectations for virus response | Malay Mail

 Especially in a crisis stoked by a shock to supply, central banks’ demand-boosting monetary measures may not be the most effective response.

-Finance Minister Olaf Scholz has said Berlin “has the means” to unleash billions in public spending, while Economy Minister Peter Altmaier raised the prospect of helping companies with tax relief.

-Nevertheless, “this does not mean that central banks should do nothing,” Pictet’s Ducrozet said.

-“They should ensure that any fiscal support comes with unambiguous support from the monetary side... like it or not, central banks are damned if they don’t.” — AFP
+Nevertheless, policymakers “should ensure that any fiscal support comes with unambiguous support from the monetary side... like it or not, central banks are damned if they don’t,” Pictet’s Ducrozet said. — AFP